kammitama5/kammitama5.github.io/_posts/2022-05-12-Thursday-May-12th.md

  who has such a depth of understanding of the history of his field that he reguarly came up with ideas that were mind-blowing, which he confessed were thinking deeply about paradigms of the past that other researchers had lost an interest in (or did not know about).
 We focus so much on the new, the inventions or research that are the most influential, that we miss that there are so many great inventions or ideas in research papers considered to be not as influential, or in inventions that were "failures".
-And part of the joy of doing research is getting to discover those things, to revive beautiful ideas, regardless of their era.
+And part of the joy of doing research is getting to (re-)discover those things, to revive beautiful ideas, regardless of their era.
 Maybe some of these ideas were revolutionary, but were just not proposed at the right time, the world was not quite ready to listen.
 Perhaps *this* is the right time, and you are that person to re-introduce this generation to those perspectives and ideas.
 So anyways, I used to hang around the Computer
  History Museum quite a bit when I lived on the West Coast, and I love so much hearing about ideas from the history of Computing.
 I think it's awesome.